 We also advise teams to compare individual scores within peer or position groups rather than total scores across an organization (or league).
 An offensive lineman shouldn’t be expected to score as well on some tests as a defensive back, so looking at their results side-by-side is unproductive.
 However, comparing an offensive lineman’s score against his position group will be instructive.
 Dysfunction is somewhat relative.

 It is our job to do what we can to sustain quality movement in our athletes.
 We believe that by focusing on the dysfunction, we can lay a better foundation for long-term sustainability.
 We need to remember to look long-term in professional sports and every day life.

 As Brandon Marcello shared in his Keynote address at our 2014 Movement Summit (Video), there’s a difference between knowing and understanding.
-There’s no shortage of individuals who know about the movement screen, or who know how to movement screen.
-I’m extremely grateful for the opportunity to work with the NFL as they continue to use the movement screen in their pre-draft protocol, and seek to better understand where it fits in their assessment of future players and conditioning strategies.
+There’s no shortage of individuals who know about the movement screen, or who know how to go through the movement screen.
+I’m extremely grateful for the opportunity to work with the NFL as they continue to use the FMS in their pre-draft protocol, and seek to better understand where it fits in their assessment of future players and conditioning strategies.